-Last month was my first ever visit to Sweden, and I couldn’t have been more pleasantly surprised!
+Last month was my first ever visit to South Sweden on a road trip through Skåne and I couldn’t have been more pleasantly surprised!

 Next to the wide plains, rugged nature and cute towns, the most southern region of Sweden, called Skåne County, also offers beautiful beaches, National Parks and buzzing towns like Malmö.

 Even though it doesn’t have the large pine forests, mountains and fjords which Scandinavia is known for, Skåne is called ‘Provence of Sweden’.
 Many Swedes spend their summers here, as it has some of the best beaches of the country, many cute towns and so much more, even a vineyard!

 I will be happy to show you my favourite towns and sites of our 5 day road trip through the Skåne region, from east to south and west, including a stay in Ystad, Lund and Malmö.

 Get an impression already in this video compilation (best viewed in vertical/mobile view with sound on).

 Preview of Skåne South Sweden road trip